rmchale/recipes/src/jbake/content/blog/2015/03/hot-chocolate.md

 Melt square of chocolate with med/low heat
 Stir the chocolate into the hot milk
-Mix the chocolate and water in the empty mug until liquid The milk is heated when bubbles for on the side and there's steam Pour milk into cup
+Mix the chocolate and water in the empty mug until liquid The milk is heated when bubbles form on the side and there's steam Pour milk into cup
 Add the vanilla into the cup
 Add marshmallows